NadavKtalav11/The-Market/README.md

 # The program initialization:
 The program initialization is an automatic process that runs when the program is opned for the first time.

-The automatic proeess runs the command in the ConfigurationFile and stateAfterInit files.
+The automatic process runs the commands in the Configuration and stateAfterInit files.

 The system state after running it should be according to this files.